-For the Calendar Years 2017, the Harvard Water Department performed two tests per month for January through October.
-For November and December we performed 4 tests per month (28 in-total).
-One of those tests was positive for Total Coliform, a naturally present generally harmless bacteria.
-Eight follow-up tests were negative for Total Coliforms.
-The general public was never in any danger from using the water.
+For the Calendar Years 2019, the Harvard Water Department performed four tests per month for January through December (48 in-total).
+Eight of those tests were positive for Total Coliform, a naturally present, generally harmless bacteria.
+The public water supply was chlorinated and all issues were resolved to alleviate the problem.
+Twenty-three follow-up tests were negative for Total Coliforms.
+The general public was never in any danger from using the public water supply.

-Highest # Positive in a month MCL MCLG Violation (Y/N) Possible Source of Contamination Total Coliform 1 1 0 N Naturally present in the environment Fecal Coliform or E.coli 0 0 0 N Human and animal fecal waste
+Highest # Positive in a month MCL MCLG Violation (Y/N) Possible Source of Contamination Total Coliform 5 1 0 Y Naturally present in the environment Fecal Coliform or E.coli 0 1 0 N Human and animal fecal waste